Nirmitee-tech/devops-task/README.md

-# Density DevOps Homework Assignment
+# DevOps Engineer Hiring Task

+Welcome!
+This assignment is designed to showcase your skills in building, deploying, and managing applications in Kubernetes and cloud-native environments.

 ## Goal

-Your goal is to show how you would build, and deploy the included applications using Kubernetes and cloud-native tooling.
+Demonstrate your ability to:
+1. Containerize applications.
+2. Deploy them in a Kubernetes environment.
+3. Set up a continuous delivery (CD) pipeline with cloud-native tools.

-## Assignment
+## Task Overview

-Your task is to accomplish the following:
+You will accomplish the following:

+1. **Kubernetes Test Cluster Setup**
-- Build a small Kubernetes test cluster either locally or in the cloud.
-A single node is fine.
-Feel free to use Terraform with a cloud provider or an all-in-one tool for a local cluster
+   - Build a small Kubernetes test cluster, either locally (using tools like **Minikube** or **Kind**) or in the cloud.
-- Build Docker files for both sample applications (applications must return correct results)
+   - A single-node cluster is sufficient, but feel free to expand as needed.

+2. **Application Containerization**
+   - Create Dockerfiles for the provided applications (`app_a` and `app_b`), ensuring they run correctly in their containers and return expected results.

+3. **Deployment Mechanism in Kubernetes**
-- Build a deployment mechanism for these apps
+   - Develop a repeatable deployment mechanism for both applications within Kubernetes.

+4. **Continuous Delivery Plan**
-- Describe a plan for continuous delivery with the specific tools/vendors you'd look at and your evaluation criteria for them
+   - Outline a CD plan for these applications.
+Specify the tools/vendors you would consider and your evaluation criteria for choosing them.

 ## Deliverables

-We'd like to see a repo with the following:
+Create a GitHub repository with the following:

+1. **Dockerfiles for Each Application**
-- A Dockerfile for each application
+   - Separate Dockerfiles for `app_a` and `app_b`.

+2. **Repeatable Deployment Mechanism**
-- Repeatable deployment mechanism for each application
+   - A deployment script (e.g., `deploy.sh`) or Kubernetes configuration files (e.g., YAML manifests) for deploying each application.

+3. **Documentation**
-- A README with the set-up process so we can run it ourselves
+   - A **README.md** with setup instructions so we can run the applications ourselves.
-- A text file with a brief write-up about brief the following:
-  - Continuous Delivery plan for the app ecosystem
+   - A short document (e.g., `CD_Plan.txt`) outlining:
+     - Your continuous delivery plan.
-  - Discussion of tools chosen, and how you would
+     - Your chosen tools and the rationale behind each choice.

+4. **Commit History**
-- Well-written git commit messages to show your progress.
-(Hint: we can't tell if  you rebase! :wink: )
+   - Meaningful and well-organized git commit messages to demonstrate your approach.
+   - Each commit should describe its purpose and changes clearly.

+---

-## Bonus Points for Any of the Following
+## Bonus Points

+To stand out, consider adding any of the following:

-- Separate build and deploy stages in your Dockerfiles
+- **Multi-stage Docker Builds**: Separate stages in Dockerfiles for building and running the applications.
-- Automated local or cloud-based Kubernetes environment for testing
+- **Automated Kubernetes Environment**: Script or configuration for an automated setup of a local or cloud-based Kubernetes environment.

-Create a new repo using your Github account with a unique name and send us the final product!
-If you'd prefer to make the repo private, that's fine too!
-When you're ready, you can add us as collaborators.
+---

+## Submission

+1. **Repository**: Create a new GitHub repository with a unique name for this assignment.
+2. **Privacy**: If you prefer, keep the repository private and add us as collaborators.
+3. **Avoid Forks or PRs**: Do not fork this task’s repo or submit pull requests.

 ## Notes